DataDog/documentation/content/en/tests/flaky_test_management/early_flake_detection.md

 ## Troubleshooting

-If you suspect there are issues with Early Flake Detection, navigate to the [Test Optimization Settings page][7], look for your test service, and click **Configure**.
+If you suspect there are issues with Early Flake Detection, navigate to the [Test Optimization Settings page][7], look for your repository, and click **Configure**.
 Disable Early Flake Detection by clicking on the toggle.

 ### A new test is not being retried